Will the Real Linda Please Stand up...to Large Language Models? Examining the Representativeness Heuristic in LLMs: Dataset and Experimental Setup

 \subsection{Data Collection}

-Our main resource for creating test questions on representativeness heuristic comes from the academic studies by Kahneman and Tversky~\citep{kahneman1973psychology, kahneman1982judgment, tversky1974judgment, tversky1983extensional}.
+Our main resource for creating test questions on representativeness heuristic comes from academic research by Kahneman and Tversky~\citep{kahneman1973psychology, kahneman1982judgment, tversky1974judgment, tversky1983extensional}.
 Their work introduced various question types and insights into the design of cognitive heuristic measures.
 Building on their foundation, we design questions that extensively explore the representativeness heuristic in LLMs.
 Specifically, our test set contains 49 questions drawn directly from previous research and 153 new questions that have been carefully adapted.
-To support the usefulness of our adapted items, we pay special attention to retaining the essence of the representativeness heuristic being tested, while changing the situation and context of the original items.
+The reason for creating these new questions is to provide diverse contexts and achieve stronger external validity.
+In creating our adapted items that change the situation and context of the original items, we paid special attention to retaining the essence of the representativeness heuristic being tested.

 The total 202 examples are all in English.
 As shown in Table \ref{tab:tbd1}, each example is composed of the following characteristics: